SolaceDev/solace-dev-codelabs/markdown/ep-connect-ep-broker/ep-connect-ep-broker.md

 Duration: 0:07:00

 * Postman installed on a local machine, you can [download it for free](https://www.postman.com/downloads/).
 * Docker installed on a local machine.
+If you are using Podman, please note that you will need to use different commands later in the lab.
-* A completely fresh installation of Event Portal.
-Trainers and SEs should request a new Solace Platform account.
-Others can get a [free trial](https://console.solace.cloud/login/new-account?product=event-streaming )
+* A completely empty Event Portal account.
+Do **not** use accounts like se-demo or se-all.
+All TechMesh attendees should have received a dedicated account.
+If you have not, please contact Mark Barrington-Little at Mark.Barrington-Little@solace.com

 ## Start a local event broker